-Those wooden bins would old about two bushels each, so the donkey would be carrying about 80 to 100 Kg. of grapes per load, depending on how packed down the grapes was in the bins.
+Those wooden bins would old about two bushels each, so, the donkey would be carrying about 80 to 100 Kg. of grapes per load, depending on how packed down the grapes was in the bins.
 In my early youth there was no other way to carry the grapes down (or up) the chasm, in order to get to your cave and make your wine, as all heavy loads were carried on horseback so to speak.

-On the way down to the caves one had to be very careful with one’s own donkey or horse, as a fall of the donkey or horse could end in a major disaster, and as we went down the steep main road and turned into the paths of the chasm to reach our own cave, the paths would become smaller, so small that we had to find and wait in a wider bay, if somebody else was coming the opposite way, and also we had to be extremely careful when we were approaching some places where there were sheer drops of up to ten meter below us.
+On the way down to the caves we had to be very careful with our donkey or horse, as a fall of the donkey or horse could end in a major disaster, and as we went down the steep main road and turned into the paths of the chasm to reach our own cave, the paths would become smaller, so small that we had to find and wait in a wider bay, if somebody else was coming the opposite way, and also we had to be extremely careful when we were approaching some places where there were sheer drops of up to ten meter below us.

 But not withstanding all the dangers and hardships of this wild place, the chasm would be crowded with people at this time of the year.
-People would be everywhere, and they would be busy also all doing different tasks, all depending on how advanced their grapes harvest or wine making would be, because in this geographic position on the hills of southern Italy; because of the facts that it is a hilly country and the altitude varies a great deal, the grapes would not ripen all at the same time, but they would ripen according to the amount of sun the vineyards receive and the altitude.
+People would be everywhere, and they would be busy doing different tasks, depending on how advanced their grapes harvest or wine making was, because in this geographic position on the hills of southern Italy; because of the facts that it is a hilly country and the altitude varies a great deal, the grapes would not ripen all at the same time, but they would ripen according to the amount of sun the vineyards receive and the altitude.

 The grapes crushing machine